elemel/amoc/README.md

 # Mayo

-Mayo bakes ambient occlusion for voxels.
+Mayo bakes a palette (atlas) of ambient-occlusion maps for voxel geometry.

 ![Screenshot](screenshot.png)